NTFS-3G

 NTFS-3G is an open-source cross-platform implementation of the Microsoft Windows NTFS file system with read/write support.
 NTFS-3G often uses the FUSE file system interface, so it can run unmodified on many different operating systems.
 It is runnable on Linux, FreeBSD, NetBSD, OpenSolaris, illumos, BeOS, QNX, WinCE, Nucleus, VxWorks, Haiku, MorphOS, Minix, macOS and OpenBSD.
 It is licensed under the GNU General Public License.
 It is a partial fork of ntfsprogs and is under active maintenance and development.

 NTFS-3G was introduced by one of the senior Linux NTFS developers, Szabolcs Szakacsits, in July 2006.
 The first stable version was released on February 21, 2007, as version 1.0.
 The developers of NTFS-3G later formed a company, Tuxera Inc., to further develop the code.
 NTFS-3G is now the free "community edition", while Tuxera NTFS is the proprietary version.

-In 2021, Linus Torvalds merged a different NTFS implementation into the Linux kernel 5.15.
+In 2021, Linus Torvalds merged a different NTFS (experimental as of 6.0) implementation called NTFS3 into the Linux kernel 5.15.

 Features

-NTFS-3G supports all operations for writing files: files of any size can be created, modified, renamed, moved, or deleted on NTFS partitions.
-Transparent compression is supported, as well as system-level encryption.
-Support to modify access control lists and permissions is available.
-NTFS partitions are mounted using the Filesystem in Userspace (FUSE) interface.
-NTFS-3G supports hard links, symbolic links, and junctions.
-With the help of NTFS reparse point plugins, it can be made to read chunk-deduplicated files, system-compressed files, and OneDrive files.
-NTFS-3G provides complete support and translation of NTFS access control list (ACL) to POSIX ACL permissions.
-A "usermap" utility is included to record the mapping from UIDs to Windows NT SIDs.